Disaster Case Management

 FAQs ABOUT GRANTS

-Who will receive funding the Butte Strong Fund?
+Who will receive funding from the Butte Strong Fund?

 The Butte Strong Fund makes grants to organizations that are providing direct relief to those affected by the Camp Fire in one of the six areas of work.
 To be eligible to request funding, an organization must clearly show the direct benefit to those displaced by the Camp Fire that will be achieved through their project.
 The request also must clearly demonstrate the relationship with the key area of work that the request is being submitted under.
 To learn more about eligibility requirements, visit nvcf.org/buttestrongfundapply.